NicolasRochaPacheco/Core101/README.md

 # Core101
 This repository is intended to host Core101 central processing unit (CPU).
 This CPU will be used in a System on a Chip (SoC101) that is going to be developed once the core is fully developed.
 This core will support a RV32IV* specification from RISC-V ISA.
 Further details on supported instructions will be discused later.
 This core is expected to be finished by May 2020.

+## Docker
+Core101 is intended to run within a Docker container, in order to keep all dependencies and prerrequisites in an isolated virtual environment.
+Nevertheless, if you have the requiered software installed on your machine there is no reason for Core101 coming up with errors, unless it is a matter of source code, in which case we apologize beforehand.

+We strongly recommend you using Docker to synthetize and test our code.
+Please check the [Core101 Docker documentation](https://github.com/NicolasRochaPacheco/Core101/blob/master/docker/README.md) if you want to use our Dockerfile.

 ## Synthetization
 Synthetization of Core101 is done with [Verilator](https://www.veripool.org/projects/verilator/wiki/Intro) and testbenches are written in C++.
 We are looking forward to test Core101 with RISC-V tests to ensure that ISA is supported properly.